casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/calltable-serialization.md

 In the above example we could assign `a` index `0`, `b` index `1` and `c` index `2`.
 Knowing this and assuming that we know how to byte-serialize `OtherStruct` we should be able to create an `envelope` for this struct and serialize it in the `calltable` scheme.

-## Serializing enums
+## Serializing tagged-unions

-By `enums` we understand polymorphic, but limited (an instance of an enum can be only one of N known `variants`) data structures that are unions of structures and/or other enums.
-An enum variant can be:
+By `tagged-union` we understand polymorphic, but limited (an instance of an tagged-union can be only one of N known `variants`) data structures that are unions of structures and/or other tagged-unions.
+An tagged-union variant can be:

 - empty (tag variant)
 - a struct
-- a nested enum
+- a nested tagged-union

-As mentioned, there is a polymorphic aspect to these kinds of enums and we handle them by convention - `serialization index` `0` is always reserved for a 1 byte discriminator number which defines which enum variant is being serialized, the next indices are used to serialize the fields of specific variants (for empty tag variants there will be no more indices).
-So, given an enum:
+As mentioned, there is a polymorphic aspect to these kinds of tagged-union and we handle them by convention - `serialization index` `0` is always reserved for a 1 byte discriminator number which defines which tagged-union variant is being serialized.
+The value of this specific pseudo-field will be called `variant discriminator`.
+Subsequent indices are used to serialize the fields of specific variants (for empty tag variants there will be no more indices).
+So, given an example tagged-union (implemented in rust, rust equivalent of tagged-union is `enum`):

 ```rust
   enum X {